GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

      'default', which may be an actual function or a reference to a named recipe function defined in a recipes library.
-In *gemindr* recipe packages, defaults are references to other defined recipe functions. context
+In *gemindr* recipe packages, defaults are references to other defined recipe functions. usercals
-     A `list` of all passed contexts.
-This defines which recipe set to use but may also contain other string literals, which are passed on to primitives that may interpret certain string elements for their own purposes.
-     Default is ['sq'].
-The context parameter is discussed in greater detail in the next chapter in :ref:`Selecting Recipes with RecipeMapper <rselect>`. usercals
      A `dictionary` of user provided calibration files, keyed on cal type.
      E.g., {'processed_bias': 'foo_bias.fits'}